RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: Supplementary

 \subsection{Qualitative Results}

-We visualize the relevance score of all the candidate proposals and proposal frames for a single video in Fig. \ref{fig:relevancy}.
-For both the proposal and frame levels, our model scores higher on the ground truth regions than the baseline.
+We visualize the relevance score of all the video clips and clip frames for a single video in Fig. \ref{fig:relevancy}.
+For both the clip and frame levels, our model scores higher on the ground truth regions than the baseline.
 Then, we visualize some successful moment localization on both MAD and Ego4D datasets in Tab. \ref{fig:mad_supp} and \ref{fig:ego_supp}.